section-engineering-education/engineering-education/content/articles/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/index.md

 ![Dataset structure](/engineering-education/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/dataset-structure.png)

-From the image above we can see that our dataset has two columns: `Emotion` and `Text`.
+From the image above, we can see that our dataset has two columns: `Emotion` and `Text`.
 The emotion column represents the various emotion labels.
-The text shows all the texts in our dataset.
+The text column shows all the texts in our dataset.

 Let's now show the value count for each emotion.
 This will give the total number of texts for each emotion label.